orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 The x-axis on the first picture (on the left) ranges from 0% to 70% because of 'unbounded' APR on the top end, (if only 1 pool was Rpl-staked, that pool would earn diverted commission from all the other pools).
 So after ~70% it really picks up vertically (see second picture on the right) and makes it hard to understand what is going on from 0%-70%.

+\

-Example 1: The effects of adjusting the commission paid to Eth-Only Node Operators, vs diverted to Rpl-Staked Node Operators (keep all input variables the same but change 'c' and 'e'):
+**Example 1**: The effects of adjusting the commission paid to Eth-Only Node Operators, vs diverted to Rpl-Staked Node Operators (keep all input variables the same but change 'c' and 'e'):
 |scenario 1|scenario 2|scenario 3|
 |:-:|:-:|:-:|
 |c=3%, e=11%, more to Eth-Only|c=7%, e=7%, default inputs|c=11%, e=3%, more to Rpl-Staked|
 |![EOEarnMore](/plots/EthOnlyEarnMoreCommission.png)|![Default](/plots/defaultInputs.png)|![RSEarnMore](/plots/divertMoreCommissionToRPLStakedNO.png)|\

-Conclusion: propEthOnlyLEB4's RCM moves up and down based off it's commission 'e' (7% makes it competitive to Lido propCSM4), propLEB's RCMs scale higher based off commission diverted 'c'.
+**Conclusion**: propEthOnlyLEB4's RCM moves up and down based off it's commission 'e' (7% makes it competitive to Lido propCSM4), propLEB's RCMs scale higher based off commission diverted 'c'.

 ## Calculations Explained
 ### Input Variables